MantasTech/MantasTech/README.md

 # Hello, I'm Mantas

-Data enthusiast with expertise in data analysis, reporting and data modeling.
+Data enthusiast with expertise in data analysis and reporting.

 - Querying data using SQL.
 - Developing dashboards on Tableau and Looker Studio.